“We (the British and Americans) are two countries separated by a common language”, asserted world-renowned playwright, G.B Shaw and rightly so.

 The diversity prevailing in both spoken and written English further corroborates the difference between American and British English.

 The American spellings are different from their British counterparts.
-Also usage of Grammar and Syntax structure varies both the countries.
+Also, usage of Grammar and Syntax structure varies in both countries.

 Let us look at the difference in spellings between American and British English: